Glanworth GAA

-Glanworth GAA is a Gaelic Athletic Association club based in the parish of Glanworth, County Cork, Ireland.
-The club fields teams in competitions organized by the Cork GAA county board and the Avondhu GAA divisional board.
-The club plays under the name Glanworth in Gaelic football, and under the name Harbour Rovers in hurling.
+Glanworth GAA is a Gaelic Athletic Association club based in the parish of Glanworth, County Cork in Ireland.
+The club draws players from Glanworth and Ballindangan and fields teams in competitions organised by the Cork GAA county board and the Avondhu GAA divisional board.
+The club plays under the name Glanworth in Gaelic football, under St. Dominic's (along with Shanballymore players) for under 13s - under 21s, and under the name Harbour Rovers in hurling.
 The club has traditionally been most successful in football.
-As of 2015, the club played in the Cork Intermediate Football Championship, and in the North Cork Premier Junior Hurling Championship.
+As of 2023, the club played in the Cork Intermediate A Football Championship, and in the North Cork Junior A Hurling Championship.
+Glanworth also has a Ladies Gaelic Football Association (Glanworth LGFA).
+Glanworth LGFA runs a "Mothers and Others" football club for women aged 25 and over who do not currently play in any league/championship.

+The club crest depicts Glanworth's castle and bridge as well as the River Funshion, and resembles the crest of Tallow.